Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 This will take us to our **security group**.

-#### Amazon Web Services OUTBOUND requests
+### Amazon Web Services OUTBOUND requests

 We are going to `allow` our instance to access `all` outbound requests.
 This set up will allow connections that initiate from your EC2 instance outbound.
 We will not change them.

-:::info
+:::info Advance Concept
 If you are a more advanced user, you can alter these rules to your liking.
+AWS will monitor all inbound requests that are not allowed by associating them with an outbound request.
+If an incoming TCP or UDP packet attempts to reach your instance without an associated outbound request, it will be automatically denied.

+This is what is called `stateful`.
 :::

 #### Amazon Web Services INBOUND requests